H3llKa1ser/B00t2R00t/Active Directory Penetration Testing/AD CS WinRM passwordless session.md

 #### 5) Download the certificate as Base64 Encoded

-#### 6) Use https://github.com/Alamot/code-snippets/blob/master/winrm/winrm_shell.rb with a few modifications to use our certificates (Replace the username and password variables with :client_cert => 'certnew.cer' and :client_key => 'TARGET.key'
+#### 6) Use https://github.com/Alamot/code-snippets/blob/master/winrm/winrm_shell.rb with a few modifications to use our certificates (Replace the username and password variables with :client_cert => 'certnew.cer', and :client_key => 'TARGET.key',

 #### 7) rlwrap ruby winrm_shell.rb